snsk/_sandbox/README.md

 # _sandbox
-my sandbox. code snipet, duty code, and so on..
+my sandbox. code snipet, duty code, and so on.. vscode test